Moduli spaces of semitoric systems: The metric

-Let $\rxy$ refer to the algebra of real formal power series in two variables. \begin{definition} Suppose that $\bn$ is any linear summable sequence.
-Then we define the \emph{distance on Taylor series} to be the function given by where $\ts,\tsp \in \rxy$. \end{definition} \begin{prop} The space $(\rxy, \dts)$ is a complete path-connected metric space and a sequence of Taylor series converges if and only if each term converges. \end{prop} \begin{proof} First notice that the sum in the definition of the distance always converges.
-This is clear because for any $\ts,\tsp\in\rxy$ by the choice of $\bn$.
+\end{definition} \begin{prop} The space $(\rxy, \dts)$ is a complete path-connected metric space and a sequence of Taylor series $\left( s_k = \sum_{i,j\geq0}\sigma_{i,j}^k X^i Y^j\right)_k$ converges if and only if each sequence of terms $(\sigma_{i,j}^k)_k$ converges. \end{prop} \begin{proof} First notice that the sum in the definition of the distance always converges.
+This is because

+for any pair of Taylor series by the choice of $\bn$.
 It is also clear that $\dts$ is symmetric and positive definite.
 It satisfies the triangle inequality because that inequality is satisfied for each term and thus we can see that $(\rxy, \dts)$ is a metric space.